TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 23/Acts 23.26.md

 ---

-Claudius Lysias unto the most excellent governor Felix, greeting.
+"Claudius Lysias to the most excellent governor Felix: Greetings.